Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 burewr(trm(F,As),Rs) = toprewr(trm(F,burewr(As,Rs)),Rs);
 burewr(arg(A,As),Rs) = arg(burewr(A,Rs),burewr(As,Rs));
 ```
 In Rule 1, after `burewr`  returns a result, `toprewr` must be called.
-That pqttern, *after this do that,* suggests a state, which is either maintained explicitly or returned by `burewr` (in this case).
+That pattern, *after this do that,* suggests a state, which is either maintained explicitly or returned by `burewr` (in this case).
 In Rule 2 there are two recursive calls to `burewr`, so these are (at least) two additional states.

 ## Nodes
-A second difference between the meta-terms and the reewrite engine has been discussed in [Section Nodes](https://www.minimalmagic.blog/trs/tram/): TRAM represents terms as nodes (structures with two fields: `car` and `cdr`) (ignoring memory management for the moment).
+A second difference between the meta-terms and the rewrite engine has been discussed in [Section Nodes](https://www.minimalmagic.blog/trs/tram/): TRAM represents terms as nodes (structures with two fields: `car` and `cdr`) (ignoring memory management for the moment).
 This means

 * there is no distinction (in TRAM) between `trm(...)` and `arg(...)`.
 A `trm(...)` head-node is recognized by the fact that the `car` is a symbol
 * a variable in the meta-term representation (`var(name)`) is a base value in TRAM (a 32-bit value with least significant byte binary 00000011)